Å˽ðÁ«´«Ã½Ó³»

 The families announced their intention to sue Wednesday, the same day that the US Justice Department filed suit against Grace Ocean, owner of the Dali ship, and Synergy Marine, the ship’s operator.
 The US is seeking more than $100 million to cover the costs to remove the ship, clear debris and restore marine operations after the destruction of the bridge halted operations at the Port of Baltimore.

-The families suing represent Miguel Angel Luna Gonzalez, Jose Mynor Lopez and Dorlian Ronial Castillo Cabrera, who were three of the six workers of a predominantly Latin American immigrant work crew killed in the March 26 crash.
+The families suing include those of Miguel Angel Luna Gonzalez, Jose Mynor Lopez and Dorlian Ronial Castillo Cabrera, who were three of the six workers of a predominantly Latin American immigrant work crew killed in the March 26 crash.

 “What should have been a normal day at work turned into a devastating event because the ship’s owner, Grace Ocean Private, failed to do its job in ensuring that the ship was safe and ready to leave port, not least because the ship had lost power multiple times before even leaving port.
 Our forthcoming filing will lay out the negligence and culpability of Grace Ocean Private for the loss of these young men,” said attorney Matthew Wessler, principal at Gupta Wessler LLP and counsel for the plaintiffs, in a statement at a press conference announcing the families’ plan to sue.